-Students may add a course with their advisor's approval up to the second week of the semester by completing an Add/Drop form and submitting it to the Registrar's Office.
-In the third week of the semester students can add a course with the approval of both the advisor and course instructor.
+Students may add a course through the first week of the semester by completing an Add/Drop form and submitting it to the Registrar's Office.
+After the first week of the Add/Drop period, students may only add a course with the approval of the instructor.